processing/pr05-grant/README.md

 ### Project Documentation
-Progress updates via our social media, blogs, etc., must be posted after each bi-montly progress meeting with the fellow’s mentor.
+Progress updates via our social media, blogs, etc., must be posted after each bi-montly progress meeting with the grantee’s mentor.

-Projects are featured on the Processing Foundation’s website, with the fellow’s bio, images, and a link to the project.
-These materials must be provided by the start of the fellowship and updated at the end.
+Projects are featured on the Processing Foundation’s website, with the grantee’s bio, images, and a link to the project.
+These materials must be provided by the start of the program and updated at the end.

 A final report documenting the work performed during the program will be required to be submitted as a Pull Request to the appropriate repository in the Processing Foundation’s GitHub.
 Additional documentation in other formats is also welcome (a series of video tutorials, a website, etc.)